 The remaining AAP budget will be allocated to athletes as Development cards.
-This will be a maximum of 5 cards (\$63,540).
+The maximum total allocated for all development cards is \$63,600.

 4.3.2 Eligibility Criteria

 Athletes must meet ALL the following criteria to be nominated for Development cards: